Fran-chor/mnist_tf/README.md

 # mnist_tf
-Classification of the mnist dataset with tensorflow and pycharm
+Classification of the MNIST dataset.
+To learn TensorFlow, but also PyCharm and GitHub.